souravss2712/ShowTime-Explorer/Readme.md

 5. Exception Handling is done using ExceptionInterceptor.

-6. Unit test cases are present for User Operations - User Registration and User Get.
+6. Added Unit test cases are present for User Operations - User Registration and User Get.
 Cases for exceptions are also handled.

 ## Assumptions